mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 The chain of custody is the procedure to collect and protect the evidence from the crime scene to the court room.
 It aim to establish and preserve the integrity and authenticity of the evidence, ensuring that it can be reliably used in legal proceedings.

-In digital forensics cases, it mostly refer to the fact that digital evidence is brittle: it is easy to tamper with it, and this is not always evident.&#x20;
+In digital forensics cases, it mostly refer to the fact that digital evidence is brittle: it is easy to tamper with it, and this is not always evident.

 It is a concept of USA legal proceedings.